warwickcoding/frontend/session_7/README.md

 ![19](../images/session_7/frontend_session_7-19.png)

-- it looks a bit better but we still have the tabs next to our brand (a tag). in order to fix that Bootstrap has a class that would allow us to edit the unordered list to make it look more like a navbar.
+- It looks a bit better but we still have the tabs next to our brand (a tag).
+In order to fix that, Bootstrap has a class that would allow us to edit the unordered list to make it look more like a navbar.

-- add a class of ```nav``` to our ```ul``` to get the following:
+- add a class of `nav` to our `ul` to get the following:

 ![20](../images/session_7/frontend_session_7-20.png)

 - We got rid of the bullet points but we still have the links in a list rather on the same line.
-To do that just like we did with the glyphicon class we need to add another class of ```nav-pills``` to the class of ```nav```
+To do that just like we did with the glyphicon class we need to add another class of `nav-pills` to the class of `nav`

 ![21](../images/session_7/frontend_session_7-21.png)

-- Our navbar is slowly taking shape, now all we need to do is to push the links to the right. to do that we need to add the class of ```navbar-right``` to our ```ul``` element.
+- Our navbar is slowly taking shape, now all we need to do is to push the links to the right. to do that we need to add the class of `navbar-right` to our `ul` element.

 ![22](../images/session_7/frontend_session_7-22.png)

-- Great, we are nearly done we just need to give our navbar a little shadow, to do that we add ```navbar``` and ```navbar-default```to our container class.
+- Great, we are nearly done we just need to give our navbar a little shadow, to do that we add `navbar` and `navbar-default`to our container class.

 ![23](../images/session_7/frontend_session_7-23.png)

-- WOHOO !!
+- WOOHOO !!
 It's done, hope you have enjoyed the tutorial and don't forget to go through the exercises.

 Exercises
 ---------

 1. Create a footer for our website.
 Check out the Bootstrap documentation to see how to do it.

-2. Go to the documentation and try to use as many Bootstrap components as you can.
+2. Go to the documentation and try to add as many Bootstrap components as you can to the Hotel's website.

-3. Redo the web page from the previous session using Bootstrap
+3. Redo the web page from the previous session using Bootstrap!

+Congrats!!! 🤘